risingwavelabs/risingwave/README.md

 RisingWave collects anonymous usage statistics to better understand how the community is using RisingWave.
 The sole intention of this exercise is to help improve the product.
 Users may opt out easily at any time.
 Please refer to the [user documentation](https://docs.risingwave.com/docs/current/telemetry/) for more details.

-## In-Production Use Cases
+## In-production use cases
 Like other stream processing systems, the primary use cases of RisingWave include monitoring, alerting, real-time dashboard reporting, streaming ETL (Extract, Transform, Load), machine learning feature engineering, and more.
-It has already been applied in fields such as financial trading, manufacturing, new media, logistics, gaming, and more.
+It has already been adopted in fields such as financial trading, manufacturing, new media, logistics, gaming, and more.
 Check out [customer stories](https://www.risingwave.com/use-cases/).

 ## Community